frederic-perez/AmE-dictionary/data/abbreviations+.md

 __ACT__ _n_ A trademark for a standardized college entrance examination.
 A college entrance exam, competitor to the SAT.
 __ADD__ Attention deficit disorder.
 __ADHD__ :three: Attention deficit hyperactivity disorder. _College students hopped up on ADHD drugs._
+__ASMR__ Autonomous sensory meridian response.
+This term refers to a tingling sensation often accompanied by a calming, pleasurable feeling.
 __AWOL__ _Military_ Absent from where one should be but without intent to desert. _The men have gone AWOL._
 __B & E__ :two: Breaking and entering. _Somebody did a B&E on you._
 __BAE__ Beautiful and elegant.